12 min

 As part of an online marketing campaign, I developed a website for Semaphore (the fictional animation company from the film that’s supposed be that world’s version of PIXAR).
 The site allows visitors to explore the characters and artwork of Semaphore’s hit movies.

-Later I designed a conspiracy website depicting someone’s effort to catalogue Semaphore's various sinister doings and reveal them to the world.
+Later I designed a conspiracy website depicting someone’s effort to catalogue Semaphore's alleged sinister doings and reveal them to the world.